 The origin of UT Southwestern Medical Center lies in the years before World War II, when a group of Dallas citizens formed the Southwestern Medical Foundation to encourage medical education and research in the area.
 At the time, Baylor University had the only medical school in Dallas, then a city of fewer than 300,000 people.
-In 1943, however, Baylor decided to move its school to Houston so the Foundation formed the Southwestern Medical College.
+In 1943, however, Baylor decided to move its school to Houston so the Foundation formed Southwestern Medical College.
 The facilities consisted of a few abandoned wartime barracks housing a small library, classrooms, a few laboratories, and an animal facility.

 After the war, the University of Texas decided to add a medical school.
 The Foundation volunteered to help, provided the school was established in Dallas, because it already had an infrastructure in place.
-The university system agreed and in 1949, it became the Southwestern Medical School of the University of Texas, established in the buildings leftover from the old medical college.
+The university system agreed and in 1949, it became the Southwestern Medical School of the University of Texas, established in the buildings from the old medical college.
 The school moved to its present site on Harry Hines Boulevard in 1954, setting up next to the new Parkland Memorial Hospital, Dallas’ large public hospital.
 (Parkland became famous Nov.
 22, 1963, when President John F. Kennedy was assassinated.)

 UT Southwestern Today